davida26/davida26.github.io/about.md

 ## The Tech Start

-Around my 10th birthday, I got into the tech scene, primarily due to the fact my father had saved up enough to buy the first family computer - *some of you younger readers may not understand how expensive or what a floppy drive pc was*.
-So back tot he story, from day one of setting it up to the day we finally got AOL and the beautiful dial-up noise started - I could not get enough of it.
+Around my 10th birthday, I got into the tech scene, primarily due to the fact my father had saved up enough to buy the first family computer - *some of you younger readers may not understand how expensive a pc used to be*.
+So back to the story, from day one of setting it up to the day we finally got AOL and the beautiful dial-up noise started - I could not get enough of it.

 I spent a significant amount of time learning about the components a traditional computer had.
 When that no longer satisfied my interest, I moved to opening up everything I could get my hands on.
 This included old T.V's, radios, phones, etc. This was also the first time I learned that a capacitor holds a charge.
 Ouch.

 ## The Akward Years

 Everyone goes through them, right?
-Hey, at least the picture are funny to look at.
+Hey, at least the pictures are funny to look at.
 These were the years of plain awkward me trying to fit in the world.
 These were the years when I was called a "nerd" and I took it as an insult - *if only I could tell my 13 year old self then how much of a compliment that is now*.

-In a nutshell: these were the years where I was pretending to be a mad scientist by putting spiders in different solutions, attempting to play sports but not really excelling at any of them, leaching off my neighbors wifi to learn more web stuff, waking up early to watch the Nature Nut guy on the Discovery Channel, and, well....I think you get the idea here :)
+In a nutshell: these were the years where I was pretending to be a mad scientist by putting spiders in different solutions, attempting to play sports but not really excelling at any of them, leaching off my neighbors wifi to learn more about the web, waking up early to watch the Nature Nut guy on the Discovery Channel, and, well....I think you get the idea here :)

 ## ET Found Home